sei-international/AMES.jl/docs/src/config.md

 ```

 ## [Model parameters](@id config-model-params)
-The next several blocks contain some of the [exogenous parameters](@ref exog-param-vars) for the Macro model that are not specified in the files identified in earlier blocks.
+The next several blocks contain some of the [exogenous parameters](@ref exog-param-vars) for the AMES model that are not specified in the files identified in earlier blocks.

 ### [Initial value adjustments](@id config-init-val-adj)
 The first block of model parameters is optional.
 It specifies adjustments to initial values.
 Each parameter defaults to 0.0.